-Despite there being some obvious disadvantages to Stalin’s rule there were some advantages to it as discussed below.
+- Despite there being some obvious disadvantages to Stalin’s rule there were some advantages to it.

-Russia became a major industrial nation by 1939 although this progress could not be compared with that of America as she was going through the famous Depression and, in Western Europe, millions were unemployed.
-Workers who did not confront the state were treated in a better way compared to the reign of the tsar.
-Russia’s military forces were also benefiting from this industrial growth and there was a stable government under Stalin.
-Her people also received quality medical care.
+- Russia became a major industrial nation by 1939, although this progress could not be compared with that of America as she was going through the famous Depression and, in Western Europe, millions were unemployed.
+Workers who did not confront the state were treated in a better way compared to during the reign of the tsar.
+Russia’s military forces were also benefiting from this industrial growth and there was a stable government under Stalin and the people also received quality medical care.

-Despite Russia being communist, Stalin imported materials, ideas and a skilled workforce from both Western Europe and the United States of America and put in place a working relationship where contracts were offered to major American private enterprises, for instance, Ford Motor Company, which under state supervision assisted in developing the industry of the Soviet economy from the late 1920s to 1930.
+- Despite Russia being communist, Stalin imported materials, ideas and a skilled workforce from both Western Europe and the United States of America.
+He also put in place a working relationship where contracts were offered to major American private enterprises (for instance, Ford Motor Company) which, under state supervision, assisted in developing the industry of the Soviet economy from the late 1920s to 1930.
 Soviet companies would take over once the contracts expired.